isomerpages/mlaw-corp/_covid19/06-I-faq-proceedings-before-determination.md

 *	Except with the permission of the Assessor, parties cannot be represented by an advocate and solicitor at proceedings before an Assessor.
 This includes an in-house counsel who is admitted as an advocate and solicitor of the Supreme Court, but does not have a practising certificate.

-3. I am a party to proceedings before an Assessor.
-What documents should I attach in my Application / Response?
+**3. I am a party to proceedings before an Assessor.
+What documents should I attach in my Application / Response?**

 *	You may refer to this page for examples on the supporting documents that may be attached to your Application / Response.